angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 DDEFT would be also wanting to run the 8 plus 2-4 Preordain.
 Unlike DDFT however it cannot afford to run either cycling effects like Street Wraith, nor can it run Arcum's Astrolabe.
-With {{Experimental Frenzy}} out you cannot easily cast either card from the top of your deck thus increasing the liklihood of *whiffing* whilst with a Frenzy out.
+With :card[Experimental Frenzy] out you cannot easily cast either card from the top of your deck thus increasing the liklihood of *whiffing* whilst with a Frenzy out.
 This shouldn't matter however as a Frenzy can itself generate such a high potential card advantage that having less